HistoryPalette: Supporting Exploration and Reuse of Past Alternatives in Image Generation and Editing: Introduction

 \section{Introduction}

-Text-to-image generation tools such as Midjourney~\cite{midjourney}, Dall-E~\cite{dalle}, and Photoshop Generative Fill~\cite{adobephotoshop} reduce the time, effort and knowledge required to make high-fidelity images.
-However, prompt-based generation trades direct control for underspecified text prompts such that creators use frequent trial-and-error to reach their final outcome.
+\changenote{ Creators, such as digital artists, create original pieces from existing source material when compositing images or creating collages.
+While visual elements to use in compositions were traditionally gathered from external sources like the web or asset libraries, text-to-image generation tools such as Midjourney~\cite{midjourney}, Dall-E~\cite{dalle}, and Photoshop Generative Fill~\cite{adobephotoshop} enable rapid exploration of visual elements directly in-place thus reduce time, effort and knowledge required to create high-fidelity image compositions. } However, prompt-based generation trades direct control for underspecified text prompts such that creators use frequent trial-and-error to reach their final outcome.
 Recent work helps creators improve their prompts by suggesting styles~\cite{liu2022opal,wang2024promptcharm}, providing refinements~\cite{brade2023promptify, feng2023promptmagician}, and adjusting model attention to prompt text~\cite{wang2024promptcharm}, but each generation still takes time, costs computing power, and yields uncertain outcomes.
-Such costs compound in projects that require many generated elements (\textit{e.g.}, scene composition, photo editing, illustrating slides) as creators try multiple prompts per element and each prompt generates multiple alternatives.
+Such costs compound in projects that require many generated elements \changenote{(\textit{e.g.}, scene and image compositions, collages)} as creators try multiple prompts per element and each prompt generates multiple alternatives.
 While discarded generations do not suit a creator's immediate needs, they represent potentially valuable alternatives for future use.
-Rather than improving prompts, our work seeks to improve generative workflows by supporting the \textit{exploration} and \textit{reuse} of prior generations.
+Rather than improving prompts, our work seeks to improve generative workflows \changenote{in existing commercial tools (\eg Photoshop~\cite{adobephotoshop}, GIMP~\cite{GIMP}} by supporting the \textit{exploration} and \textit{reuse} of prior generations.